iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, traffic ticket payments can be paid online in Iowa.

-Generally, drivers in Iowa complete minor traffic tickets online with ease on the Iowa Judicial Branch website.
-But, if the citation does not specify a fine amount, or the driver receives a non-scheduled or unsecured traffic ticket, a court appearance may be required depending on the jurisdiction where the ticket was issued.
+Generally, drivers in Iowa may resolve minor traffic tickets online with relative ease on the Iowa Judicial Branch website.
+However, if the citation does not specify a fine amount, or if the driver receives a non-scheduled or unsecured traffic ticket, a court appearance may be required depending on the jurisdiction where the ticket was issued.

-A driver can pay traffic tickets online via the Iowa Judicial website by locating the electronic payment provider and completing the transaction with a major credit card.
-The driver will be required to provide some important information to proceed with the transaction, for example:
+A driver can pay traffic tickets online via the Iowa Judicial website by locating the electronic payment provider and completing the transaction with a credit card.
+The driver may be required to provide some important information to proceed with the transaction, for example:

-• The type of case, infraction or offense (traffic, simple/criminal, or civil infraction)
+• The type of case, infraction or isoffense (traffic, simple/criminal, or civil infraction)

 • Case number